 Harmful Algal Blooms (Blue Green Algae)

 If you see it, avoid it.
-The Monroe County Department of Public Health (MCDPH) recommends avoiding contact with any water with floating scum or discoloration – this includes your pets and livestock.
+Avoid contact with any water with floating scum or discoloration – this includes your pets and livestock.
 Sometimes it is not easy to tell just by looking whether the algae contain toxins.
 Laboratory analysis of a water sample is the only way to tell for sure.

 Report it.
 The NYSDEC monitors and tracks HABs throughout the State.
 Potential HABs can be reported to the NYSDEC using the Suspicious Algal Bloom Report Form